gaelanmcmillan/raycast-get-tab/README.md

 When one's work revolves around many web-based tools, the lack of _Spotlight_-like access to these apps is sorely missed.

 That's where these scripts come in.
-Rather than hotkeying Chrome and following the choreography above, I have just about every letter accessible to my left index finger mapped to a different (url to open, url to search) pair that I can use to either find or open a tab to a given website.
+Rather than hotkeying Chrome and following the choreography above, I have just about every letter accessible to my left index finger mapped to a different $(urlToOpen, urlToSearch)$ pair that I can use to either find or open a tab to a given website.

 Here are some of my favourites: